|Type of medicine||Antidiabetic medicine|

 People with diabetes need treatment to control the amount of glucose (sugar) in their blood.
 This is because good control of blood sugar levels reduces the risk of complications later on.
-Some people can control the sugar in their blood by making changes to the food they eat but, for other people, medicines like nateglinide are given alongside the changes in diet.
+Some people can control the sugar in their blood by making changes to the food they eat, but for other people, medicines like repaglinide are given alongside the changes in diet.

-Nateglinide works by encouraging your pancreas to produce more insulin which then controls your blood sugar levels.
-It is given alongside another antidiabetic medicine called metformin.
+Repaglinide works by encouraging your pancreas to produce more insulin which then controls your blood sugar levels.
+It can be given on its own or alongside another antidiabetic medicine.

-Before taking nateglinide make sure your doctor or pharmacist knows:
+Before taking repaglinide make sure your doctor or pharmacist knows:

 - If you are under 18 or over 75 years of age.